nasa/fprime/docs/UsersGuide/dev/configuring-fprime.md

 setting = 123; Comment
 ```

-## FpConfig.hpp
+## FpConfig.h

 Some configurations may be changed during compilation time.
 The F′ framework has a number of optional features that can
-be enabled or disabled by editing the `config/FpConfig.hpp` file.
+be enabled or disabled by editing the `config/FpConfig.h` file.
 These changes affect of the whole of the F´
 deployment.
 Users can change or override defined *C* macro values that activate or disable code by using compiler flags
 for different deployment settings.
 During flight software (FSW) execution, disabling unnecessary features saves memory
 and CPU cycles.

-All of these settings should be set in `FpConfig.hpp` and for most projects, this whole file will be cloned and owned
+All of these settings should be set in `FpConfig.h` and for most projects, this whole file will be cloned and owned
 for their specific settings.
 Typically, the user will define the setting to be 0 for off and 1 for on.

 e.g.